We are embarking on the certification process for these two standards this spring.

-A well-trained project management team focused on quality assurance, equipped with suitable tools and experienced staff, is the heart of every office.
+A well-trained, quality-focused project management team, equipped with the right tools and experienced staff, is at the heart of every office.

 Furthermore, it is of utmost importance to be able to rely on motivated and competent service providers, which I would describe as the lungs of every office.

-If an office grows organically in this manner, it can provide the service that customers are looking for, and there will be no obstacles to long-term collaboration.
+If an office grows organically in this way, it will be able to provide the service that clients are looking for, and there will be no obstacles to long-term cooperation.

-The International Organization for Standardization (ISO) has responded to this development in collaboration with professionals from the translation industry and has issued a new internationally recognized translation-related standard:
+The International Organization for Standardization (ISO), in collaboration with translation industry professionals, has responded to this development by issuing a new internationally recognized translation-related standard: